Naval Aircraft Factory: World War I

+World War II

 The NAF was a major parachute production center in the 1930s and 1940s, producing 30,000 in WWII.
-The NAF also worked on aircraft catapults and arresting gear, starting in 1921.
+The NAF also worked on aircraft catapults and arresting gear starting in 1921.

-In the 1934, under the Vinson-Trammell Act (co-sponsored by Carl Vinson), it was decided that the Navy would build 10 per cent of its own aircraft to stay abreast of modern manufacturing techniques and costs.
+In the 1934 under the Vinson-Trammell Act (co-sponsored by Carl Vinson), it was decided that the Navy would build 10% of its own aircraft to stay abreast of modern manufacturing techniques and costs.
 The NAF thus resumed large-scale aircraft production in 1936 on introduction of the N3N biplane trainer aircraft.
-In 1937, the NAF received orders to manufacture 44 SON-1 scout-observation aircraft, and in 1938, 30 SBN-1s.
+In 1937, the NAF received orders to manufacture 44 SON-1 scout observation aircraft, and in 1938, 30 SBN-1s.
 In July 1941, the NAF was ordered to build 156 PBN-1 Nomad patrol flying boats.
 In 1942, the NAF delivered the first of eventually 300 OS2N-1s.

-On 11 March 1942, Admiral Harold Rainsford Stark wrote "It is desired to proceed immediately with the steps necessary to adapt the 'drone' for warfare."
+In 1941 the NAF spun off the Aviation Supply Office, and in 1942 the NAF became the Naval Air Material Center.
+On 11 March 1942 Admiral Harold Rainsford Stark wrote "It is desired to proceed immediately with the steps necessary to adapt the 'drone' for warfare."
 Then, on 3 April 1942, an order was placed for the NAF to build 100 TDN-1s.
 In 1943, work began on Project Gorgon, a turbo-jet-powered missile.

 The NAF ended aircraft production with the end of World War II in 1945.

-In 1941 the NAF spun off the Aviation Supply Office, and in 1942, the NAF became the Naval Air Material Center.
+Peak factory employment of 13,400 workers was achieved in June 1943, during WWII.
 In 1967, the NAF's aero engine research merged with the Naval Air Propulsion Test Center.
-Peak factory employment of 13,400 workers was achieved in June 1943, during WWII.

-Located at the Philadelphia Naval Shipyard, on League Island, the main construction building still exists, but was converted for use by the Naval Surface Warfare Center Carderock Division, as a facility for research and development.
+Located at the Philadelphia Naval Shipyard, on League Island, the main construction building still exists but was converted for use by the Naval Surface Warfare Center Carderock Division as a facility for research and development.